 And things unknown propos’d as things forgot.

 You are much more likely to get someone to adopt a solution to a problem if you get them to think that it is their idea.
 The point is not to be manipulative because that won’t work and isn’t a good long term strategy.
-Instead, you are trying to help the author see the full breadth of the solution.
-You also need to remember that your proposed solution may not be optimal or even better.
+Instead, you are trying to help the author see the full depth of the solution, and they will inevitably see it differently than you do.
+In the end, they may understand it more deeply.
+You also need to remember that your proposed solution may not be optimal or even better than what was already written.
 As long as you have the grateful and inquiring mindset, you won’t be set back on your heels too much when you make a mistake like offering a suggestion that won’t work.

 In simple terms, you can leave positive or negative feedback.
 The word negative is loaded, but in this context it would be any feedback that suggests a change to the original code.
 I have very rarely seen positive feedback on a code review, but the purpose it serves is the same.
 If you want to reinforce a practice that a developer has done well, positive feedback is a great way to do it.
 Even though people are prone to remember and act on negative feedback, they are also prone to pay attention to positive feedback.
 Positive feedback is often ignored by organizations in general.
 I could get into a deeper discussion about why this is, but instead, I’ll just end with this reminder: positive feedback on a code review is a necessary and useful tool.